-The Labor Relations Unit (LRU) of the Department of Administration, Division of Human Resource Management (DHRM) is responsible for administering the requirements of NRS 288 as well as the terms of individual Collective Bargaining Agreements.
-The costs of operating the LRU will be allocated to agencies through a Labor Relations Assessment for each position eligible for collective bargaining.
+The Labor Relations Unit (LRU) of the Department of Administration, Division of Human Resource Management is responsible for administering the requirements of NRS 288 as well as the terms of individual Collective Bargaining Agreements.
+The costs of operating the LRU are allocated to agencies through a Labor Relations Assessment for each position eligible for collective bargaining.